libra/website/docs/my-first-transaction.md

 libra%
 ```

-If you have problems building the client and connecting to the testnet, refer to [Troubleshooting -  client build and run](#client-build-and-run).
+If you have problems building the client and connecting to the testnet, refer to [Troubleshooting -  Client Build and Run](#client-build-and-run).

-**Note**: If you would like to run a validator node locally on your system, follow the instructions in [Run A Local Validator Node](#run-a-local-validator-node).
+**Note**: If you would like to run a validator node locally on your system, follow the instructions in [Run a Local Validator Node](#run-a-local-validator-node).
 The instructions for creating accounts, minting coins, and performing a transaction are the same as that for a node on testnet.

 ## Create Alice's and Bob's Account